miami6/ESP32-NetworkMonitor-Telegram/README.md

 But this only provides limited information and can be sent thousands of times a day from a single device, therefore, Donners chose to only select DHCP packets since they are sent when a device joins the network or needs to renew its IP address.
 They contain the client's MAC address, IP address, and optionally the hostname, amongst many other options.

+## Telegram integration
+With the Wi-Fi monitor now able to collect and parse DHCP packets into useful information, Donners wanted it to send alerts via Telegram whenever a device joins the network.
+This was accomplished by setting up a Telegram bot, getting the API token, and then setting up a client in the ESP32 firmware.
+Not only can the bot send information about new device through the chat, but users are also able to send it commands such as mute, unmute, and help to easily control it without the need for reprogramming or local network access.